coverclock/com-diag-hazer/README.md

     make depend
     make all

-Set up environment and run tests and utilities.
-(This establishes the paths for both the Hazer and the Diminuto executables so you don't have to install the libraries and binaries in the system directories.)

-    cd ~/src/com-diag-hazer/Hazer
-    . out/host/bin/setup
-    unittest-checksum
-    unittest-format
-    unittest-nmea
-    unittest-parse
-    unittest-sanity
-    unittest-tokenize
-    unitest-ubx
-    gpstool -?
-    rtktool -?

 The fs directory contains a file system overlay of files that I've found useful to carefully install in system directories like /etc and /lib.
 It is not installed automatically, because whether they are helpful, or